A better performing Vietnam workforce would see more foreign investors take an interest in coming to the country or expanding.

 Meanwhile, many companies in the retail sector in the south have pushed up recruitment at managerial levels since March because of demands from business expansion or internal restructuring, according to Navigos Search.

 Now is the era of a highly-skilled, knowledgeable workforce, not a low-cost workforce as in the past.
-“Some time ago, foreign investors were attracted to Vietnam partly because of its low-cost labor,” Mr. Colin Blackwell, Chairman of the Human Resources Committee at the Vietnam Business Forum (VBF), told VET.
+“Some time ago, foreign investors were attracted to Vietnam workforce sources partly because of its low-cost labor,” Mr. Colin Blackwell, Chairman of the Human Resources Committee at the Vietnam Business Forum (VBF), told VET.
 “But that’s no longer the case for two reasons.”
-Firstly, Vietnam is now a middle-income country able to compete internationally based on possessing a highly-skilled workforce, and secondly, Industry 4.0 has already replaced many low-skilled repetitive roles with automation and robotics.
+Firstly, Vietnam is now a middle-income country able to compete internationally based on possessing a highly-skilled Vietnam workforce education, and secondly, Industry 4.0 has already replaced many low-skilled repetitive roles with automation and robotics.
 Multinational companies (MNCs) now need the cleverest employees to compete and succeed globally.

 Shortage of talent

 According to the Navigos Group, recruitment in IT during the first quarter of this year was higher in fintech, e-commerce, phone apps, games, data management, and security in banking and finance.
 Early in the year, the Toshiba Software Development (Vietnam) Co. was looking to fill 50 software engineer positions with graduate or soon-to-graduate candidates from IT universities and three managerial team leaders, working with Vietnamworks.
 The large-scale recruitment is needed to meet needs in developing and expanding the company’s business activities.